Scholarships & Awards : Questions and Answers

 How do I find out if the university, private career college or trade school has received a cheque for me?

 It is the responsibility of the student to call the Student Accounts and/or Financial Services section of the institution to find out if the scholarship cheque has been received.

-Why hasn't the scholarship amount been posted to my student account?
+Why was scholarship/award not posted to my student account?

 How and when is the scholarship paid out?

 Every effort is made by the African Canadian Services Branch to forward payment to the institutions within the first fourteen days in September, with the second installment being forwarded within the first fourteen days of January.
-Scholarships are paid out in two equal installments (with the exception of the Teacher & Science Scholarship).
-The cheques are made co-payable to the student and the institution and are sent directly to the institution which will deduct any fees owing, any remaining funds will be returned to the student by the university.
+Scholarships are paid out in two equal installments (with the exception of the Teacher & Science Profession Scholarship).
+The cheques are made co-payable to the student and the institution and are sent directly to the institution who may deduct any fees owing.
+Any remaining funds will be returned to the student by the university.

-You should inform the African Canadian Services Branch of any changes to your program or educational institution.
-Official confirmation of the above is required so that applications can be processed accurately and in a timely fashion.
-Failure to provide written confirmation of the above may result in a cheque being forwarded to the wrong institution which will cause further delays in the application process.
-An updated acceptance letter to your new institution will be required before any changes will be made.
+You are required to contact the African Canadian Services Branch to advise them of any changes to your program or the institution.
+This requires sending in official confirmation (confirmation of enrollment) so that applications can be processed accurately and in a timely fashion.
+Failure to provide written confirmation may result in a cheque being forwarded to the wrong institution which will cause further delays in the application process.
+An updated acceptance letter to your new institution will be required before any changes can be made.

-When will I be notified if I've received a scholarship?
+When will I be notified if I have been approved for a scholarship/award?

-Students coming directly from high school may be informed at graduation ceremonies if they are the successful recipient of an award.
-This can only be done if an application has been received by the African Canadian Services Branch and contains all required documentation.No student will be informed of scholarship status until final marks are received by the African Canadian Services Branch.
+Students coming directly from high school who have submitted an application form with the required documentation may be informed at graduation ceremonies.
+However these students will only be informed of scholarship status when their final marks have been received by the African Canadian Services Branch.
 Following graduation ceremonies, official confirmation in writing to successful recipients will be as per the application process - August.